michal-h21/luatex-harfbuzz-shaper/README.md

 ## About

-This is just proof of concept,
+This is just a proof of concept,